Demonstration: Silver Tree And The Reactivity Series

 As an extra, the solution takes on a blue hue as copper nitrate is formed; perhaps comparable to the bleak blue sky on a winter’s day.
 Lovely.
 Definitely a festive experiment ready to celebrate the winter season with a sparkly snowflake-coated

-Let’s hop right into the demonstration to see how we can actually do this at home!
+Now, lets hop into the demonstration to see how we can do this at home!
 As always, safety first.
 The team recommends reading the risk assessment below if you plan on repeating the demonstration yourself.

 Causes severe skin burns and eye damage; very toxic to aquatic life.